USCGC Sedge: Construction and characteristics

 Sedge was built at the Marine Iron and Shipbuilding Company in Duluth, Minnesota for the United States Coast Guard.
-Her keel was laid down on October 6, 1943, she was launched on November 27, 1943, and commissioned on July 5, 1944.
+Her keel was laid down on 6 October 1943, she was launched on 27 November 1943, and commissioned on 5 July 1944.
 Her original cost was $865,411.
 She was the thirty-fifth of the 39 180-foot buoy tenders built during World War II.

 Her hull was constructed of welded steel plates framed with steel I-beams.
 As originally built, Sedge was 180 ft long, with a beam of 37 ft, and a draft of 12 ft.
 Her displacement was 935 tons.
 While her overall dimensions remained the same over her career, the addition of new equipment raised her displacement to 1,025 tons by the end of her Coast Guard service.

 She was designed to perform light ice-breaking.
 Her hull was reinforced with an "ice belt" of thicker steel around her waterline to protect it from punctures.
 Similarly, her bow was reinforced and shaped to ride over ice in order to crush it with the weight of the ship.

 Sedge had a single 5-blade propeller 8.5 ft in diameter.
 It was driven by a diesel-electric propulsion system.
 Two Cooper-Bessemer GND-8 4-cycle 8-cylinder diesel engines produced 600 hp each.
 They provided power to two Westinghouse generators.
 The electricity from the generators ran an electric motor which turned the propeller.

 She had a single cargo boom which had the ability to lift 20 tons onto her buoy deck.

 The ship's fuel tanks had a capacity of approximately 28875 USgal.
 Sedge's unrefueled range was 8000 nmi at 13 kn, 12000 nmi at 12 kn, and 17000 nmi at 8.3 kn.
 Her potable water tanks had a capacity of 30,499 USgal.
 Considering dry storage capacity and other factors, her at-sea endurance was 21 days.

 Her wartime complement was 6 officers and 74 enlisted men.
 By 1964 this was reduced to 5 officers, 2 warrant officers, and 48 enlisted personnel.

 Sedge was initially armed with a 3 in/50 caliber gun mounted behind the pilot house.
 She also had two 20 mm guns, one mounted on top of the wheelhouse and one on the aft deck.
 Two racks of depth charges were also mounted on the aft deck.
 All of her on-deck armament was removed in 1966, leaving only small arms for law enforcement actions.

 At the time of construction, Sedge was designated WAGL, an auxiliary vessel, lighthouse tender.
-The designation system was changed in 1965, and she was re-dsignated WLB, an oceangoing buoy tender.
+The designation system was changed in 1965, and she was re-designated WLB, an oceangoing buoy tender.

 The ship's namesake was the sedge, a family of grass-like flowering plants.